What is the Pupil Premium Grant?

-In 2017-18 the gap between the achievement of our disadvantaged students and those who are not, was much smaller (-0.13) than the National gap (-0.50) for students in similar schools.
+In 2018-19 the gap between the achievement (Progress 8) of our disadvantaged students and those who are not, was much smaller (-0.13) than the National gap (-0.50) for students in similar schools.
 Progress 8 is a measure used to capture the progress a student makes from the end of key stage 2 to the end of key stage 4.
-It compares students’ achievement – their Attainment 8 score – with the average Attainment 8 score of all pupils nationally who had a similar starting point (or ‘prior attainment’), calculated using assessment results from the end of primary school.

 As detailed earlier in this report, performance data will be regularly analysed throughout this academic year to ensure the best outcomes for all PPG students, with the overall aim of further reducing the gap between PPG and non-PPG students.